 Christmas is not just for the kids!
 So what is better than a countdown of 12 wines to Christmas Eve?
-In order to enrich the recommended wines section, this December I decided to present my very personal Christmas wine advent calendar to you with 12 wines of Christmas that I have sorted at home.
+This December, I decided to present my very personal Christmas wine advent calendar to you with 12 wines of Christmas that I have sorted at home to enrich the recommended wines section.
 In a nutshell: different countries, different tasting notes but always red wine.

-To make it more interestting, you will find in each description:
+To make it more interesting, you will find in each description:

 🍷 Something about the wine